The Pennsylvania No-Fault Law Explained

 For this reason, anyone severely injured in an auto accident should talk to an experienced Luzerne County personal injury attorney about their case.

-Full Tort Coverage
+What Is Full Tort Coverage?

 Full tort coverage is more expensive but is equivalent to insurance options in at-fault states.
 Drivers can file lawsuits against at-fault drivers and pursue compensation for the full extent of their damages.
 Full tort coverage removes restrictions and allows injured drivers to pursue punitive damages for any injuries they sustain.